The Snow Queen

-"The Snow Queen" (Snedronningen) is an original fairy tale by Danish author Hans Christian Andersen.
+"The Snow Queen" (Snedronningen) is an 1844 original fairy tale by Danish author Hans Christian Andersen.
 It was first published 21 December 1844 in New Fairy Tales.
 First Volume.
 Second Collection (Nye Eventyr.
 Første Bind.
 Anden Samling).
 The story centers on the struggle between good and evil as experienced by Gerda and her friend, Kai.
+Unlike Andersen's other stories, The Snow Queen is written in a novel-styled narrative, being divided into seven chapters.

 The story is one of Andersen's longest and most highly acclaimed stories.
 It is regularly included in selected tales and collections of his work and is frequently reprinted in illustrated storybook editions for children.

 Story

+A mirror and its fragments

-The devil, in the form of an evil troll, has made a magic mirror that distorts the appearance of everything that it reflects.
-The magic mirror fails to reflect the good and beautiful aspects of people and things, and magnifies their bad and ugly aspects.
-The devil, who is headmaster at a troll school, takes the mirror and his pupils throughout the world, delighting in using it to distort everyone and everything.
-They attempt to carry the mirror into heaven in order to make fools of the angels and God, but the higher they lift it, the more the mirror shakes as they laugh, and it slips from their grasp and falls back to earth, shattering into billions of pieces, some no larger than a grain of sand.
-The splinters are blown by the wind all over the Earth and get into people's hearts and eyes, freezing their hearts like blocks of ice and making their eyes like the troll-mirror itself, seeing only the bad and ugly in people and things.
+The devil, in the form of a troll, has made a magic mirror that distorts the appearance of everything that it reflects.
+The mirror does not reflect the good and beautiful aspects of people and things but magnifies their bad and ugly aspects.
+The troll's minions take the mirror all over the world to distort everything, then carry it up to heaven to mock God and the angels.
+As they approach heaven, the mirror trembles and falls, shattering into billions of pieces.
+Some become windowpanes, some spectacles, and some get stuck in people's hearts and eyes, giving them a cold and bitter disposition.
+The troll laughs himself sore at his mischief.

+Kai and Gerda

 Years later, a little boy Kai (often spelled "Kay" or "Kaj" in translations) and a little girl Gerda live next door to each other in the garrets of buildings with adjoining roofs in a large city.
 They could get from one's home to the other's just by stepping over the gutters of each building.
 The two families grow vegetables and roses in window boxes placed on the gutters.
 Gerda and Kai have a window box garden to play in, and they become devoted to each other as playmates, and as close as if they were siblings.